 Studying feels far less overwhelming when you break each task down into smaller, more manageable chunks.
 Using a template like this one can help you plan out exactly what you’re going to work on and when.

-If you’re comparing the facts or features of two things, creating a comparison chart can be handy in helping you mentally visualise the differences.
+If you’re comparing the facts or features of two things, creating a comparison chart(opens in a new tab or window) can be handy in helping you mentally visualise the differences or understand your topic better by arranging information into main and secondary ideas and other details in a synoptic table(opens in a new tab or window).
 You can customize a template like this with your own information.

 Cramming before an exam might be the norm, but believe it or not, your learning actually begins in the classroom!
 Using a note-taking template like this one will help you record important points in class that you can reference later.